radha-kantamani/Calculator/README.md

 # Calculator
-Design a fully functional online calculator using JavaScript, HTML and CSS
+Design a fully functional online calculator using JavaScript, HTML and CSS.